mcmasty/Coursera_Capstone/Coursera-Capstone-summary.md

 # Coursera Capstone, IBM Data Specialization
 ## Course 9, Week 4 -- "Battle of the Neighborhoods"
 ***

+**NOTE**  Both sections of this assignment are in a single document.

+***